Vlad to help – a replacement for the master carabiner

 The Problem – the master carabiner

-When I get to an anchor station (usually bolts) the first thing to do is put in a carabiner – ideally not into the main abseil/belay point.
+When I get to an anchor station (often bolts), the first thing to do is put in a master carabiner – ideally not into the main abseil/belay point.
 Then several things are clipped in this such as a cows tail, safety line, pack or anything else.
 The reasoning behind this is for the organisation.
-Everything gets clipped into and out of this one carabiner.
+Everything gets clipped into and out of this one master carabiner.

 While this is an efficient way to rig the main issues I see is tri-loading and crowding the carabiner.